 Square Online helps you grow your business with a professional, beautiful website.
 The easy-to-use site builder allows you to integrate your appointment software so clients can browse services and book online 24/7.
 You can also sync up your point-of-sale system if you sell beauty products as part of your business and want to sell online.

-- Put yourself, your team, and your offerings front and center.
+- Put yourself, your team, and your offerings front and centre.